Masking Primal and Dual Models for Data Privacy in Network Revenue Management

 \subsection{Capacity Sharing Model.}

+In this section, we first describe the general type of collaborative network revenue management problems that can be solved via our approach.
 We start with an illustration of the proposed capacity sharing setting.
 Figure \ref{fig:exnetwork} shows a simple network structure for two parties.
 Each link between a pair of nodes corresponds to a shared or private capacity on the network.
 The first party operates the capacities (1-3) and (3-4), whereas the second party operates the capacities (2-3) and (2-4).
 The second party also uses the capacity (3-4) shared by the first party.
 A sequence of links constitutes a path (\textit{e.g.} route or itinerary).
 The set of paths listed in Figure \ref{fig:exnetwork} shows a number of origin-destination combinations.
 Moreover, on each path there could be multiple products with different revenues.
 An example could be the set of different transshipment prices on a route that involves several stops with different truck capacities on a transportation network. \cite{birbil14} have also explored this network structure and proposed a framework based on path decomposition.
 They treat each path as a single resource problem for a fixed capacity and solve an optimization problem over all possible allocations of the capacities.
-After this transformation, the resulting model becomes a large linear program, whose dual optimal solution is used for bid-price control.
-We next reconsider the path-based model of \cite{birbil14} and write it in a form that we analyze to propose a data-private bid-price control approach.
+We next reconsider the path-based model of \cite{birbil14} and write it in a form that we can analyze to propose a data-private capacity control approach.

 Before we present our main capacity sharing model, let us give our notation.
 We denote the set of parties by $\CK$ and the set of paths controlled by party $k \in \CK$ is denoted by $\CS_k$.
 Let $\CJ$ be the set of $m$ capacities shared by at least two parties.
-Likewise, let $\CJ_k$ be the set of $m_k$ private capacities for party $k \in \CK$.
-We define $x_s$ to denote the allocated capacity to path $s$.
-We further define
+In addition, each party $k \in \CK$ has its own $m_k$ private capacities given by the set $\CJ_k$.
+If the collection of paths is $\CS$ and $x_s$ is the allocated capacity to path $s \in \CS$, then the generic model becomes